G20 discuss transaction tax, little hope of progress

 PARIS G20 officials are discussing the merits of a financial transactions tax on banks, sources at the Paris meeting said on Friday, but no progress was expected given the wide array of opponents to the plan.

-The European Commission proposed last month a bloc-wide tax on financial transactions it said would raise 57 billion euros (49 billion pounds) a year, but banks described the plan as nonsense and major financial centre Britain said it would only support a global levy.
+The European Commission proposed last month a bloc-wide tax on financial transactions it said would raise 57 billion euros ($78 billion) a year, but banks described the plan as nonsense and major financial center Britain said it would only support a global levy.

 A G20 source said the issue was on the table at a meeting of G20 finance ministers in Paris but had little hope of progressing.